YewQuan/cis-benchmark-centOS-8/README.md

 Caveat 1: This script only covered the automated assessment status.

-Caveat 2: There are some missing automated assessment status item which are
+Caveat 2: There are some missing automated assessment status item which are:
 * Ensure firewalld default zone is set
 * Ensure nftables rules are permanent
 * Ensure iptables rules are saved
 * Ensure authselect includes with-faillock

 # Prerequisites
 Before running the scripts, ensure the following: